raspberrypilearning/broadcasting-spells/en/step_6.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
 Get a sprite of your choice to respond to the spells.
-You will need to create a toad costume 'mash-up' for the sprite and add code to change on the spell broadcast messages.
+You will need to create a toad costume 'mash-up' for the sprite and add code so the costume changes when the spell messages are broadcast.
 </div>
 <div>
 ![The Stage showing a second toad transformation.](images/another-character.png){:width="300px"}